-The Board of Directors is not aware of, and it is not anticipated that there will be presented to the Meeting, any business other than the election of the Directors and the proposal to appoint Ernst & Young LLP as the Company's independent registered public accounting firm described above.
+The Board of Directors is not aware of, and it is not anticipated that there will be presented to the Meeting, any business other than the election of the Directors, the shareholder proposal and the proposal to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm described above.
 If other matters properly come before the Meeting, the persons named on the accompanying proxy card will vote the returned proxies as the Board of Directors recommends.